TheMaster-2/EthicalHackingWriteUps/docs/dev.md

 Ethical Hacking Blog - John Bayes

 VM Dev by TCM Academy

 This is my first write up

-This Vulnerable by design VM is provided by TCM Academy as part of the Practical Ethical Hacking - The Complete Course I had to change Network cards to NAT, also for some reason this VM was dual honed, however, this is not relevant.
+This Vulnerable by design VM is provided by TCM Academy as part of the course, Practical Ethical Hacking - The Complete Course
+I had to change the network cards to NAT, also for some reason this VM was dual honed, however, this is not relevant.

-When the VM booted, I had to log in and run DHclient (creds are provided in a text file by TCM)
+When the VM booted, I had to log in and run DHclient as no IP was being picked up by the VM (creds are provided in a text file by TCM)

 ```markdown
 DHClient
 ```

-Then run Netdiscover to get target IP, for me.
+Then I ran Netdiscover to get the victim IP, for me.
 ```markdown
 sudo netdiscover -r 192.168.22.0/24
 ```

-We find our target VM 192.168.22.136 Next step is to run NMAP
+From the attack VM find the victim VM 192.168.22.136 and I ran NMAP
 ```markdown
 sudo nmap -A -p- -T4 192.168.22.136
 ```